Motimove

 2. Better blood circulation

-Regular movement for joint pain promotes blood circulation, which helps provide the joints with nutrients and remove waste products.
+Regular movement for joint pain promotes blood circulation, which helps supply the joints with nutrients and remove waste products.
 This can reduce pain and improve mobility.

 3. Increased flexibility and mobility

-Movement ensures that your joints stay flexible.
-This prevents stiffness and increases your range of motion.
+Movement ensures that your joints remain flexible.
+This prevents stiffness and increases range of motion.
 Greater flexibility makes it easier to perform daily activities without pain.

 4. Pain relief through movement

-Doing light exercises for joint pain stimulates the production of endorphins, the so-called "happiness hormones."
-These help relieve pain and provide a sense of relaxation.
+Performing light exercises with joint pain stimulates the production of endorphins, the so-called “happy hormones.”
+These help relieve pain and provide a feeling of relaxation.
+Download the MotiMove app.

 How can you move safely with joint pain?

-Movement is important, but you must do it safely so as not to aggravate your joint pain.
+Movement is important, but you should do it safely to avoid aggravating your joint pain.
 Here are some tips for safe movement with joint pain:

-Start with light, low-impact exercises and gradually increase intensity.
+Start with light, low-impact exercises and gradually increase the intensity.
 This prevents overloading your joints.

 2. Choose exercises suitable for joint pain

 Not all exercises are suitable for joint pain.
-Choose exercises for knee problems, back pain, hip complaints or shoulder pain that relieve the joints.
+Choose exercises for knee problems, back pain, hip issues or shoulder pain that relieve the joints.
 Activities such as walking, cycling or swimming are ideal.

 3. Listen to your body

-It is important to listen to your body.
+It’s important to listen to your body.
 If an exercise causes pain, stop immediately and try another.
-Movement with joint pain must always be pain-free.
+Movement with joint pain should always be pain-free.

-Sometimes an aid, such as a brace or walking stick, can be useful to provide extra support during movement.
+Sometimes an aid, such as a brace or walking stick, can be helpful to provide extra support during movement.
 This helps relieve the joints and reduce pain.

-Make sure to do a good warm-up before you start moving.
-This prepares your joints for load.
+Make sure to do a proper warm-up before you start moving.
+This prepares your joints for the load.
 Finish with a cool-down to relax your muscles and improve flexibility.

 How our app can help you

 Movement is crucial for relieving joint pain, but it can be difficult to find the right exercises.
-Our Motimove app offers exercise programs targeted to your specific joint complaints, whether it's knee, back, hip, or shoulder pain.
-With videos of exercises specially designed for your symptoms, you can start moving safely and reduce the pain.
+Our MotiMove app offers exercise programs tailored to your specific joint complaints, whether it’s knee, back, hip or shoulder pain.
+With exercise videos designed specifically for your symptoms, you can start moving safely and reduce pain.

 The app not only helps you find the right exercises, but also to track your progress.
 This way you can monitor your joint pain and measure the effectiveness of your exercises.
-By keeping track of statistics, you get insight into your progress and can further tailor the exercises to your personal needs.
+By keeping statistics, you gain insight into your progress and can further tailor the exercises to your personal needs.

 Share this article: